jaspector

 Clinton Township's permit page lists applications for building, electrical, mechanical, plumbing, reroof, fence, manufactured housing, sidewalks/approaches, temporary structures, and more.

+Not all construction work requires a permit in Clinton Township, MI.
 The following work is generally exempt: Ordinary cosmetic repairs and other work not affecting structure or regulated trade systems..
 Note: No consolidated Clinton Township exempt-work bulletin was located on the public site.
 The township instead publishes lists of work that does require permits.
 Township confirmation is advisable.
+When in doubt, confirm with the local building department before starting work.